The ThinkPad At 25 - Slashdot

 How in the heck do you accidentally delete command.com?
 I was a heavy DOS user in the 90s and am boggling at that.

-Classics never go out of style (Score:2)
+Classics never go out of style (Score:5, Interesting)

 The ThinkPad is still my favorite laptop brand, even with the changes Lenovo has done to it in the past.
 I liked them even when they were ridiculously expensive IBM machines and I couldn't get employers to buy them for me.
 Yes, it's boxy and boring compared to a MacBook Pro or other consumer laptops, but having that extra build quality helps when you're travelling.
 Lenovo did cheapen it a little bit in the name of margin, but it's not nearly as flimsy as other laptops in its class.
-When they were IBM laptop
+When they were IBM laptops, you really got what you paid for in terms of rugged design (along with all the extra weight that entailed.)

+The eternal problem with a classic design is knowing when to modernize it, what people like about it and what should/shouldn't change.
+A few years ago, they moved to a more industry-standard keyboard layout and people lost their minds.
+Getting rid of the older IBM keyboard turned a lot of people off, but I adjusted.
+What I hated was when they got rid of the physical trackpoint buttons in favor of this huge clickable trackpad button.
+That took only one generation for Lenovo to say "oops" and put them back...you had people swearing they would never give Lenovo another cent if they didn't address it.

+Product designers should take note of the ThinkPad.
+Instead of trying to cater to hipsters at the expense of everyone else, there should at least be some consultation when deciding what features to add or drop.
+Some people don't care that their machine weighs and extra pound if it means that someone sitting on it won't totally destroy it.
+Lenovo makes a lot of money off ThinkPad customers compared to their incredibly low margin consumer models, so I'm sure that's the only reason they keep the classic design...but I know I'll be buying them until they're no longer useful for me.

 The Thinkpad remains a viable option when you don't quite need a Toughbook, but need something that can handle being lugged to random places daily and used on top of all manner of surfaces.
 Someone like an insurance adjuster, who does all of their real work at remote locations, is a good example of the Thinkpad demographic.